 Meals are cooked on the premises and vegetarian meals are always provided.
-Special dietary needs are catered for.
-Snacks are also provided mid-morning and mid-afternoon.
-The emphasis is on wholesome fresh food with plenty of fruit and vegetables.
+Pupils on a special diet are catered for if necessary.
+Snacks are also provided at 10.25am, 4.15pm and 8.00pm.
+The emphasis is on wholesome fresh food with plenty of fruit and fresh vegetables.

 Pupils are required to attend all meals.
-Registration of boarders takes place at breakfast.
+Registration of boarders takes place at breakfast and supper.